gracetian6/quant/data-sci/pred-model.md

 than Ridge at reducing variance in models that contain a lot of useless variables.
 So, Ridge tends to do better when most variables are useful.

+### Elastic Net Regression
+Elastic-Net Regression is combines Lasso Regression with Ridge Regression to give you the best of both worlds.
+It works well when there are lots of useless variables that need to be removed from the equation and it works well when there are lots of useful variables that need to be retained.
+And it does better than either one when it comes to handling correlated variables

 ## Cross Validation

 Cross Validation allows us to compare different machine learning methods and get a sense of how well they